The Vocabulary Problem: Why Word-Level Tokenization Breaks Down

 Sample OOV words: ['absolutely', 'ai', 'app', 'bluetooth', 'breaking', 'chatbot', 'connectivity', 'customer', 'devices', 'display', 'downloaded', 'flawlessly', 'gaming', 'gorgeous', 'gpu']

-Even with this toy example, we see a substantial OOV rate.
-Words like "smartphone," "oled," "hdr," "bluetooth," and "gpu" are completely absent from our classic literature vocabulary.
+Even with this small demonstration, we see a substantial OOV rate.
+Over half of the test tokens are unknown to our vocabulary built from classic literature.
+Words like "smartphone," "oled," "hdr," "bluetooth," and "gpu" are completely absent because they represent modern technology concepts that didn't exist when those texts were written.
+This illustrates how domain shift between training and deployment data creates OOV problems even when vocabulary sizes seem adequate.
 In real applications with larger vocabularies, the problem persists because language continuously evolves.

 The Long Tail of Language